-We do not have a compensation committee or a committee performing similar functions because our executive officers do not receive any compensation from the Company.
+We do not have a compensation committee or a committee performing similar functions because our executive officers do not receive any direct compensation from the Company.
 All decisions concerning compensation of House Hanover are made by the Board (with Mr. DiSalvo recusing himself from deliberations and voting).
-The Company has chosen not to establish a separately designated compensation committee because the executive officers of the Corporation do not receive direct compensation from the Company.
-Executive officers of the Company are employees of, and are compensated by, House Hanover.
+Executive officers of the Company are employees or independent contractors of, and are compensated by, House Hanover.
 Compensation payable by the Company to the Advisor is required to be approved by a majority of the Company's independent directors pursuant to Section 15(c) of the 1940 Act.
 Since the Audit Committee consists of a majority of the independent directors of the Company, the Company has allocated responsibility to consider the compensation paid to the Advisor to the Audit Committee.